Alvarodric/home_automation/README.md

 ```

 Download packages
-In my case is armv7,check first with:
+In my case is armv7,check in the github page mentioned above:
 ```
 uname -m
 ```